-Shouts of racism are in the news every day now even though you'd think we'd be way past that here in 2010.
+Shouts of racism are in the news every day now even though you'd think we'd be way past that today.
 The old saying, what would Jesus do, comes to mind.

 I grew up in Austin, Texas during the segregation period, and use the father of one of the characters in the book to tell about some of my experiences of that time.
 I turned one story upside down, letting a black character tell about his experiences.
 As George McCullough, now in his seventies, describes his experience back in the 1930-40's with segregation, I'm the white boy he refers to.
 Well, as far as fiction allows.

 "It's called historical, now," Mr. McCullough said holding a fork in the air.
 "It use' to be a ghetto, you know."
 He glanced at Brian.
 "I don't guess Cindy told you that.
 Most of the Negroes lived east of Austin, but there was a colony here in Clarksville."

 Mr. McCullough continued.
 "When I was growin' up, there were boundaries, you see.
 We couldn't jus' live anywhere we wanted.
 Ever'one knew where the lines were.
 Our street here was as far south as we could live."

 He shook his head.
 "Today, it doesn't matter.
 No one's shocked when black and white marry, even."
 He locked eyes with Brian, then moved his gaze to Cindy.

 "When was this neighborhood a ghetto, Grandpa?"
 Cindy asked.
 "I've heard the story, but I think Brian would like to hear about it, too."